How Long to Build a Deck: Expert Tips for a Speedy Completion

 Time Management Strategy #2: Temporary Shelter

-A tarp or temporary roof over your site can protect your materials from rain, snow or excessive heat.
-It also provides a safer environment for workers.
+A tarp or temporary roof over your site can protect your materials from rain can shield materials from rain, snow, or excessive heat, creating a safer workspace.

 Time Management Strategy #3: Contingency Plan

-Have a back-up plan ready for unexpected weather changes.
-This could involve rearranging work schedules or securing resources to protect the site and materials.
+Prepare a back-up plan for sudden weather changes, which may involve adjusting work schedules or securing additional resources to protect the site and materials.

 Addressing Unforeseen Issues in a Timely Manner